Skip to main content

 5. Nigeria’s population is increasing, and the quantity of land remains the same, it is therefore extremely important that we take action to develop technology that will improve our farmlands, especially strategies to recycle nutrients within our lands to ensure sustainable agroecological management.
 Despite land degradation, the soil can heal itself and regenerate, therefore it is possible to grow our food 100% without chemicals.

-6. Nigeria loses about $362.5m yearly in terms of foreign exchange to the ban on the exportation of beans in the last eight years, hence the importance of this project to help the country save money and export good and acceptable agricultural produce in the global market.
+6. Nigeria loses about $362.5m yearly in terms of foreign exchange to the ban on the exportation of beans in the last eight years, hence the importance of this project and other agroecology projects/interventions to help the country save money and export good and acceptable agricultural produce in the global market.
 Bearing in mind that every Nigeria’s food rejected is Naira lost and unemployment increased.

 7. On access to Extension Services, smallholder women farmers have access to only 5.26% farm demonstrations and 19.47% of farmers field schools and these areas needs massive investments to scale up agroecology.